Limejuice Ship

 Signed by the Board o' Trade an' ev'rything exact,

-For there's nothing done on a Limejuice ship Contrary to the Act.
+For there's nothing done on a Limejuice ship contrary to the Act.